 Dublin in Ireland is a proper combination of hedonism and heritage in the form of a small capital.
 The place is surely not going to disappoint you if you are one of the history lovers.
 The city comes with a historical museum that helps in learning about the Viking past that is almost washed away from the city.

 Merely taking a walk in the city would help you experience the sophistication, sociability, and compelling soul the Dubliners carry.
-Apart from multiculturalism, diversity, and shores inspired by the Irish, the lavishing eateries and traditional pubs are also fascinating.
+Apart from multiculturalism, diversity, and shores inspired by the Irish, the castles, the lavishing eateries and traditional pubs are also fascinating.

 Where to stay: Best hotels in Dublin, Ireland